Chapter 10 Hypothesis Testing with Two Groups

 0.4622 0.5118

-Here, we see that there is a statistically significant difference between male and female respondents on this position, with about 46% of men and 51% of women favoring abortion availability as a matter of choice.31.
-But the substantive difference is not very large; a bit less than half the male respondents and just more than half the female respondents support this position.
-We can confirm the limited effect size with Cohen’s D:
+Here, we see that there is a statistically significant difference between male and female respondents on this position, with about 46% of men and 51% of women favoring abortion availability as a matter of choice.
+But the substantive difference is not very large: a bit less than half the male respondents and just more than half the female respondents support this position.
+We can confirm the limited effect size with Cohen's h

-Yep, \(D=-.10\) confirms that though this is a statistically significant relationship, it is not a very strong one.
-So, we have one non-significant finding and one that is significant but weak.
+Yes, \(h=.10\) confirms that though this is a statistically significant relationship, it is not a very strong one.
+This gives us one non-significant finding on abortion attitudes and one finding that is statistically significant but weak.
 This combination of findings is in keeping with research in this area.
 We will return to this issue in chapter 13, where we will utilize information from all categories of the abortion variable to provide a more thorough evaluation of the relationship between sex and abortion attitudes.

 As you saw earlier in the chapter, you can get boxplot comparison of the two groups with the compmeans